NYUAppSec/appsec_hw2/README.md

    var2=baz
    ```
 5. `cmdi.gftcrd`: For the `cmdi.txt` to be successful you need a specific giftcard to
-   trigger the exploit.
+   trigger the exploit too.

 ### Fixes and Testing

 Finally, fix the vulnerabilities that are exploited by your attacks, and verify
-that the attacks no long succeed on your site.
+that the attacks no longer succeed on your site.
 You are allowed to use Django
 plugins and other libraries to fix these vulnerabilities if necessary, but
 please add any libraries you use to `requirements.txt`.
 To make sure that these
 bugs don't come up again as the code evolves, write some test cases for Django
 that verify that the vulnerability is no longer present.
 Then have GitHub
 Actions run these tests with each push.

 Tests can be run using Django's [built-in test